Arab Socialist Ba'ath Party – Syria Region: Status

-Despite its social and political subservience to Assadism, the Ba'ath party apparatus and its working establishments are crucial components in daily governance.
-The party facilitates Assad family's tight control over the state, serves to organize supporters and mobilize mass-rallies for social legitimacy.
-Despite affirmation of multiple parties in the 2012 constitution; no real opposition is allowed to operate in practice.
-All candidates to the People's Assembly and local councils are from the National Progressive Front (NPF), a Ba'athist-led alliance firmly committed to the government.
+Despite its social and political subservience to Assadism, the Ba'ath party apparatus and its working establishments were crucial components in daily governance.
+The party facilitated Assad family's tight control over the state, served to organize supporters and mobilize mass-rallies for social legitimacy.
+Despite affirmation of multiple parties in the 2012 constitution; no real opposition was allowed to operate in practice.
+All candidates to the People's Assembly and local councils were from the National Progressive Front (NPF), a Ba'athist-led alliance firmly committed to the government.
 After 2018, the Ba'ath party expanded its political dominance and fielded more candidates in regional and national electoral processes, at the expense of other parties in the NPF.
-Internally, the party is strictly monitored by the High Command and regional Ba'athist leaders suspected of insufficient loyalty are expelled as “grey members” (al-Ramadiyyin).
+Internally, the party was strictly monitored by the High Command and regional Ba'athist leaders suspected of insufficient loyalty were expelled as "grey members" (al-Ramadiyyin).

-As of 2022, the Ba'athists continue to dominate the regional councils, civil services, parliament, army and Mukhabarat.
-Vast majority of legalized trade unions, students associations also belong to the Ba'ath party.
-More than a third of government employees in rural regions are Baath members; whereas in urban areas about half the officers are Baathists.
-Baath party institutions remain vital to establish bureaucratic functioning in the regions controlled by the regime.
-Other parties of the National Progressive Front have been transformed into family patronage networks loyal to Assad, which are used to defend state propaganda.
+As of 2022, the Ba'athists continued to dominate the regional councils, civil services, parliament, army and Mukhabarat.
+Vast majority of legalized trade unions, students associations also belonged to the Ba'ath party.
+More than a third of government employees in rural regions were Baath members; whereas in urban areas about half the officers were Baathists.
+Baath party institutions were vital to establish bureaucratic functioning in the government-controlled regions.
+Other parties of the National Progressive Front were minority in size.